0BL1V10N-V01D/ChubbyBunny/README.md

 1. ```cd ReverseShell```
 2. Find ```client.py``` file in downloaded directory
 3. Go to line 26 and replace the default connect back address with what you want
-4. Go to line 47 and replace the port with what you want.
+4. Go to line 47 and replace the port with what you want
 5. Save file
+6. ```python3 server.py```
+7. Now send the client.py to your client

 ## Upcoming Features :white_check_mark::
 #### Short-term goals: